alexanderczigler/.se/src/devlog/brief-comparison-graphql-grpc-openapi.md

 slug: brief-comparison-graphql-grpc-openapi
 ---

+# A brief comparison of GraphQL, gRPC and OpenAPI

 At Iteam we dedicate one friday of every month to experiment and learn.
 We call these fridays "lab days".
 Since I have been working with mostly .NET stuff lately I thought I would take the time to freshen up on API frameworks and nodejs today.
 So I decided to spend a day to build a simple API using each of GraphQL, gRPC and OpenAPI and then sum up whatever thoughts I would have at the end of the day.

 With time being very limited I focused on what the experience is setting up a fresh project and getting GET + POST routes working.
 This is in no way a deep analysis.